fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 * `ORD_SORT` is intended to sort simple arrays of intrinsic data that have significant sections that were partially ordered before the sort;
-* `SORT_INDEX` is intended to provide indices for sorting arrays of derived type data, based on the ordering of an intrinsic component of the derived type; and
+* `SORT_INDEX` is based on ORD_SORT, but in addition to sorting the input array, it returns indices that map the original array to its sorted version.
+This enables related arrays to be re-ordered in the same way; and
 * `SORT` is intended to sort simple arrays of intrinsic data that are effectively unordered before the sort.